-The low-calorie diet can improve your blood glucose and blood pressure without the need for medication.
+The diet can improve your blood glucose and blood pressure without the need for medication.
 If you are in the supported weight loss group and take medication for type 2 diabetes or hypertension (raised blood pressure), the study doctor may or may not advise you to reduce or stop these when you start the diet.
-If necessary, we will provide you with a blood glucose and a blood pressure monitor, so that you can monitor these at home.
+If necessary, we will provide you with blood glucose and blood pressure monitors.